Franchised elderly care Norfolk

 Established indicators include current and projected population statistics, demographics, socio/economic trends, local knowledge and existing relationships.

-The great news for potential franchise businesses in Norfolk is all the indicators are available.
+The great news for potential franchise business owners in Norfolk is that all the indicators are available.
 We have selected a few key indicators of the potential for franchise success in Norfolk on this page.

 Interested in opening an elderly care services franchise Norfolk?

-Critically for anyone interested in the prospects for a successful ethical elderly care franchise, Norfolk has an older age profile than England.
+Critically for anyone interested in the prospects for a successful ethical elderly care franchise, Norfolk has an older age profile than the rest of England.
 Population-wise, Norfolk is the ‘oldest’ county in the country.

 Norfolk’s population is 907,800 24.5% of the total are 65 years of age and over.